kubeshop/botkube-docs/docs/cli/migrate.md

 ---
-id: migrate
+id: migrating-installation-to-botkube-cloud
-title: "Migrating from Botkube Open Source"
+title: "Migrating installation to Botkube Cloud"
 sidebar_position: 2
 ---

-## Migrating from Botkube Open Source
+## Migrating installation to Botkube Cloud

 If you have started using Botkube with the Open Source installation, you have the option to migrate this instance to be managed using [Botkube Cloud](https://app.botkube.io/).